l3ernardo/MIRADev/README.md

 #ATTENTION!!!

-All Quarter information should follow the sintax below:
+All Quarter information should follow the syntax below:

 YYYY QX